MathuxNY-73/hackerrank-problems/README.md

 ### Bot Save Princess 2
 This is a bot building problem from hackerrank.
 The goal is to program a bot that will save a princess located on a matrix.
 There are no obstacles, the bot can go in a straight line.
+This challenge was part of the Criteo Algorithm Competition of February 2018.
 I solved this problem using the C language.
 [Problem link](https://www.hackerrank.com/challenges/saveprincess2) As of February 23<sup>rd</sup>, 2018:
 - [X] Find a first working solution on the sample output
 - [X] Submit first solution
 - [X] Problem solved

+### Mandragora Forest
+This is a dynamic programming algorithm problem from hackerrank.
+The is to find the best combination of actions to do (battle or eat) to win the maximum number of XP points.
+This challenge was part of the Criteo Algorithm Competition of February 2018.
+I solved this problem using the C language.
+[Problem link](https://www.hackerrank.com/challenges/mandragora/problem) As of February 23<sup>rd</sup>, 2018:
+- [X] Find a first working solution on the sample output in C++
+- [X] Submit first solution.
+Got a timeout on big sets as I do a DFS on the combination tree